RandallYoung/curriculum/foundations/installations/text_editors.md

    - Open the **Downloads** folder
    - Double click the file **VSCode-darwin-universal.zip**
+   (In some cases this will not be a compressed .zip file, but the .app itself.)

    - Drag the **Visual Studio Code.app** icon to the **Applications** folder icon

 #### Step 3: Delete the installer file